Greendale Acres is a farm and tourist attraction in the Fraser Valley. It’s home to the Sweet Spring Flower Festival and Chilliwack Corn Maze.

 What to Expect at the Farm

 There are a number of family-friendly attractions and activities at Greendale Acres.
 One of the favourites for children is the giant jumping pillow which works like a trampoline.
-As of 2024, there are now actually two of them!
-In addition to those, there’s the chance to go around a track on pedal carts, tackle a ropes course and tire mountain, and play lots of fun games.
+In addition, there’s the chance to go around a track on pedal carts, tackle a ropes course and tire mountain, and play lots of fun games.

 At the farm there are animals to see including chickens, goats and turkeys.
 Some of the farm animals are outside and others are indoors.
 There is also an indoor hay bale maze and various rustic, country-style midway games.
 Greendale Acres also offers tractor rides that go out into the fields sometimes, and when it’s blooming season there are a couple of smaller fields full of beautiful flowers to enjoy.